alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 Working remotely \(online\) is different from working together face to face.
 We will look at how communication works online and get some tips on how to be more effective on this course.

-## Presentations \(30 minutes\)

-For last week's coursework, you will have made a presentation about something you learned in the last week.
-Now is your chance to present it!
-We'll break into groups of 3 - 4 and take turns to present to the rest of your group for **5 minutes**.

-Remember that communicating information to others is a really important skill for programmers.
-Here are some tips for your presentation:

-* Look at your camera.
-Not the squares of faces on your screen.
-It will look like you are talking directly to your audience
-* Make sure you are not on mute
-* Speak clearly - check if everyone can hear you
-* Try to make it fun!
-* Stick to the time.
-The volunteer will cut you off at 5 minutes!

 ## Coursework In Perspective \(20 minutes\)

 \_\_[_Instructors see here for instructions_](../teacher-resources/instructor-notes-1.md#coursework-in-perspective)\_\_